Changing the Identity Store

 You can change from local store to an external store, or you can change from an external store to a local store.
 In either case, to change the identity store type, you complete these steps:

-- Uninstall (including manual deletion of directories) and then reinstall of Tableau Server.
+- Uninstall and then reinstall of Tableau Server.
 The procedure for full uninstall and clean install are at the end of this topic.

 Changing the installation type on Tableau Server can be a complicated and time-consuming process.
 To avoid data loss or orphaning of content or users, you'll need to plan this process carefully.
 In all cases, user filters applied to workbooks and data sources will need to be updated manually after the change.

 Most importantly, determine how you will transition content and permissions to the new identity store after you reinstall Tableau Server.

 The following list describes two methods for restoring content and permissions after you reinstall Tableau Server.
 Select the method that best fits with your environmental requirements.

 Method 1: Use site export and import—In this method, you start by exporting each site in your existing deployment.
 Then, you install the new server and configure it for the new identity store type.
 You then create new users in the default site on the new server.
 Finally, you import all the original sites.
 During the import stage, you can map the original identities to the new users that you created in the default site.